Plant-Based Plastics

-where innovation meets sustainability.
-Since our inception in 2020, we have been dedicated to providing non-toxic alternatives to traditional plastics using next-generation plant-based biopolymers.
+Welcome to Proviva, where innovation meets sustainability.
+Since our inception in 2020, we have been dedicated to providing biodegradable products and compostable packaging, using next-generation plant-based biopolymers.

-Our Sustainable Product Range
+Our Sustainable Products

 FAQs